• Skip to main content

 Why won’t my potatoes get crispy?

 Excess starch is the most likely culprit.
-That’s why it is essential to either boil them or soak them before frying them.
-Also, your potatoes won’t get crispy if you overcrowd them in the skillet.
+That’s why boiling or soaking them is essential before frying them.

 • If you can get your hands on mild sweet Vidalia onions, use them.
 If not, any sweet yellow onion will do.